MISP/misp-website/content/blog/MISP-fail2ban-integration.md

 maxretry = 1 # this is far from conservative.
 I bad hit -> banned.
 Use only in honeypots or if you have stable/knowledgeable users
 ```

-and add misp pushing to your preferred actions, e.g.:
+and add pushing to misp to your preferred actions, e.g.:

 ```
 # The simplest action to take: ban only